-Rory is currently reigning as King George III in the smash hit Hamilton on Broadway.
+Rory is currently reigning as King George III in the smash hit Hamilton in Los Angeles after ruling Broadway for a year where he was the first actor to replace an original cast member in the production.
 He is best known for starring in the original company of The Book Of Mormon on Broadway.
 He received both Tony and Drama Desk nominations for playing openly closeted Mormon Elder McKinley and performing the show stopper "Turn It Off".
 Most recently he was seen on stage in back to back Off-Broadway productions at Second Stage's Nobody Loves You (Drama Desk nomination) and Little Miss Sunshine.
 His broadway debut was in The 25th Annual Putnam County Spelling Bee and regionally, he created the role of Richie Cunningham in Garry Marshall’s Happy Days The Musical for Goodspeed Opera House and Paper Mill Playhouse.
 Rory expanded his repertoire of pasty white dudes by butchering the song “Cadillac Car” as lead singer of ‘Dave and the Sweethearts’ in the Paramount Pictures film Dreamgirls.

-Most recently, Rory was seen starring alongside Kelsey Grammer and Martin Lawrence in FX's Partners.
-He can also be seen on the small screen in episodes of Nurse Jackie, The Good Wife, Law and Order: SVU, and 1600 Penn.
+Most recently, Rory was seen on the CW's Crazy Ex-Girlfriend.
+He can also be seen on the small screen in episodes of Partners with Kelsey Grammer and Martin Lawrence, Nurse Jackie, The Good Wife, Law and Order: SVU, and 1600 Penn.

 This year Rory premiered his autobiographical show Pub Crawl to a sold out crowd at Joe's Pub in New York City.
 Pub Crawl is his tale of being raised in an Irish pub in Cleveland by his single mom and all the bar's eclectic patrons.
 Rory tells his hilarious coming of age story using classic Irish pub songs from The Wolftones, U2, Van Morrison and more with music direction from Tony and Grammy Award winner, Stephen Oremus.